Former student opens fire at Florida high school, killing 17

 The day started normally at the school, which had a morning fire drill.
 Students were in class around 2:30 p.m. when another alarm sounded.

-Noah Parness, a 17-year-old junior, said he and the other students calmly went outside to their fire-drill areas when he suddenly heard popping sounds.
+Junior Noah Parness said he and the other students calmly went outside to their fire-drill areas when he suddenly heard popping sounds.

 “We saw a bunch of teachers running down the stairway, and then everybody shifted and broke into a sprint,” Parness said.
 “I hopped a fence.”